UnlyEd/serverless-plugin-dynamodb-backups/README.md

     backupRetentionDays: 3     # if backupRemovalEnabled is not provide, then backupRetentionDays is not used
     backupType: USER  # delete all backups created by an user, not system backups
 ```

+### Example

+To test this plugin, you can clone this repository.
+Go to examples / serverless-example, and follow the README.

+enjoy :)